A man in white work clothes stands on a ladder and carefully paints the side of a house.

 Painters will often spend time offering consultation, but not charge clients for the service.
 Consultation services can include:

-• Visiting the local paint shop to pick up colour samples.
+• Visiting the local paint shop to pick up colour samples

 Labour

+If you charge by the area, be sure to include the square footage of each room.
 If you work with a team, you may find that it’s easier to charge a flat daily rate and then divide the profits among your crew after the job is over.
 If you charge by the hour, include the exact time and dates when you started and completed working.
-Be sure to also include details on the area painted and the services provided within the house or property you have completed.
+Be sure to also include details on the area painted and the services provided within the house or property.

 Materials

-It’s not uncommon for clients to source all the required materials themselves while hiring out a painting service.
-However, if you purchased the required materials for the project, it is advised to keep a tab of the items.
-In addition to paint, other materials to include on the painter invoice template could include:
+It’s not uncommon for clients to source the required materials themselves while hiring out a painting service.
+However, if you purchased any of the required materials for the project, it's a good idea to track them.
+Remember to save receipts.

-• Masking Plastic
+• Masking plastic

 • Paper